bagder/http3-explained/en/feature-nonhttp.md

 ## Non-HTTP over QUIC

-The work on sending other protocols than HTTP over QUIC has been postponed to be worked on after QUIC version 1 has shipped.
+The work on sending protocols other  than HTTP over QUIC has been postponed until after QUIC version 1 has shipped.